Dall Sheep photos

 Sheep have well-developed social systems.
 Adult rams live in bands which seldom associate with ewe groups except during the mating season in late November and early December.
 The horn clashing is used to establish order among the group.
 The clashing occurs throughout the year but increases in frequency before the mating season, or “rut”.
 Dall rams typically do not breed successfully until they approach dominance rank which is usually at full curl horn size.

-Dall sheep diets vary from based on location.
+Dall sheep diets vary based on location.
 During the summer months when food is abundant they consume a wide variety of plants.
 Due to snow cover, the winter diet is much more limited and consists primarily of dry, frozen grass and sedge stems.
 Some populations consume significant amounts of lichen and moss during winter.
 Many Dall sheep populations visit naturally occurring mineral licks during the spring.
 While sheep may travel to mineral licks, they are loyal to their home ranges.

 Photographing Dall Sheep